huggingface/text-generation-inference/README.md

 You can consult the OpenAPI documentation of the `text-generation-inference` REST API using the `/docs` route.
 The Swagger UI is also available at: [https://huggingface.github.io/text-generation-inference](https://huggingface.github.io/text-generation-inference).

+### Using on private models or gated models

+You can use `HUGGING_FACE_HUB_TOKEN` environment variable to set the token used by `text-generation-inference` to give access to protected ressources.

 ### Distributed Tracing

 `text-generation-inference` is instrumented with distributed tracing using OpenTelemetry.
 You can use this feature